 In addition to these displays, there are also rotating temporary exhibitions on topics ranging from climate change to wildlife conservation.
 Plus, nighttime events bring the museum to life in new ways for locals who have been here countless times – like Dozin’ with the Dinos, including a museum sleepover!

 The Field Museum is a great place to learn about the history of our planet and the various cultures that have inhabited it.
 With so much to see and do, the Field Museum will surely please everyone in the family.

 Address: 201 E Randolph St, Chicago, IL 60602

 The star of Millennium Park is, undoubtedly, the enormous public sculpture by Anish Kapoor.
 Cloud Gate was created in 2006 by the artist and is known as “The Bean” because it resembles a bean.
-Its round arch includes 161 reflective stainless steel plates which people love to take selfies in front of.
+Its round arch includes 161 reflective stainless steel plates that people love taking selfies in front of.

 This sculpture is hugely popular with tourists.
 It has also been used as the backdrop for various fashion shoots and television commercials.
 In 2012, Cloud Gate was surveyed as part of the Art in Chicago Public Art Survey and now even has a sibling sculpture in New York City.
 It is also a popular spot for many of the city’s best walking tours.

 Although Cloud Gate is the star attraction of Millennium Park, there are other things to appreciate here as well.
 If you visit Millennium Park in the summertime, expect to wait a while to get your photo with Cloud Gate if you want a certain angle.
 Crowds around the sculpture are always huge in the summer.

 My favorite accommodation downtown, which is beyond luscious for any traveler, is the Kimpton Gray Hotel.
 Housed in a historic building, the Kimpton Gray is chic, right by some of the city’s theaters that host touring shows, and right in the heart of downtown.